The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Telsa's Model Y has been rejuvenated.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 59